-EO-Based Forest Cover Change Mapping Services will be Improved
+EO-Based Forest Cover Change Mapping Services have been Improved

 The Cameroon REDD Pilot Project demonstrated improvement needs related to Forest Cover Change mapping in the Congo Basin Region.
-Thus, the following research activities will be realized within REDDAF:
+Thus, the following research activities have been realized within REDDAF:

-- Methodologies will be developed to combine various multi-temporal and multi-scale optical sensor data with radar sensor data (in order to fill the gaps induced by frequent cloud cover in tropical areas).
+- Methodologies were developed to combine various multi-temporal and multi-scale optical sensor data with radar sensor data (in order to fill the gaps induced by frequent cloud cover in tropical areas).

-- Another aim is to develop robust radiometric calibration techniques to improve the usability of multi-sensoral data.
+- A robust radiometric calibration technique was developed in order to facilitate classification and to improve the usability of multi-sensor data.

 Test Areas in Cameroon & CAR

-The methods are developed in an area in the Center Province of Cameroon.
-Later on they will be tested in an area within the Central African Republic.
-The methods developed shall be integrated into optimized and cost efficient operational processing chains.
+The methods were developed in an area in the Center Province of Cameroon and subsequently were tested in an area within the Central African Republic.
+The methods developed have been integrated into optimized and cost efficient operational processing chains.

 Integrating Optical and SAR Data

 As optical data often is affected by clouds and cloud shadows, alternative approaches are investigated to fill gaps in the optical data coverage.
 We have investigated the potential for using SAR data for deforestation mapping and a processing chain was implemented for both pre-processing and classification of PALSAR data.
 For a proper integration of optical and SAR data, geometric congruence of the data sets is a prerequisite.
 Typically, this can be achieved by time-consuming manual tie point selection, which is difficult in homogeneous forested areas.
 In order to reduce these manual efforts, a fully automatic image matching procedure using the mutual information method was developed.
 The results matching PALSAR and Landsat images show that the RMSE could be reduced from over 80 m to less than 10 m in both X and Y direction.
+Tests have been done with a wide variety of different data sets with similar results.
 This pre-processing step is important for both deforestation and also for degradation mapping.

 Left image: before matching; right image: after matching